erayyildiz/LookupAnalyzerDisambiguator/README.md

 Also note that this is not a release version and may contain some bugs.
 Every contribution is welcome.

-We still continue working with my advisor Assoc.
-Prof. Cuneyd Tantug in my PhD thesis.
+We still continue working with my advisor in my PhD thesis.
 Wait for better accuracies :)